Obsession (The Driver Era album): Critical reception

 Obsession received generally positive reviews from music critics.
 Writing for Clash, Rachel Min Leong called the album "fearless and expansive", describing the album as a blend of the band's previous records, Girlfriend (2021), for its confessional lyrics, and Summer Mixtape (2022), for the musical vibe.
 She highlighted the mix of rock and electro-pop sounds, which created an "introspection that sits between the spaces of adventure and exploration".
+Abby Anderson of Melodic Magazine wrote that the album is a "feverish, hypnotic ride through a disco-infused pop-rock world".
+She complimented the album's overall production and immersive sound, naming the duo "masters of sultry, cinematic sonic storytelling".

 Daniela Avila, from People, wrote that Obsession is "worth obsessing over".
 Dorks Harry Shaw gave a four out of five review, complimenting the production's precision, which created a cohesive sound.
 The critic also positively commented on the themes and lyrics, circling around impermanence and transformation, and noted the album as the band's "most assured release to date", leaving a lasting impression to listeners.
+Ivan Guzman of Paper named Obsession the band's most refined album to date, calling it "tightly cohesive set of songs that lean into synthy, nocturnal moods and candid introspection".
+Guzman noted that, although the album has its vulnerabilities, it never loses its edge.
+Writing for Square One Caitlyn Finkelstein wrote that the record perfectly "encapsulates the messiness of romantic endeavours".
+She argued that body of work would satisfy both longtime fans and newcomers alike.